Is Hummus Low FODMAP? Yes at a Small Serve, No at a Big One

 Monash's own hummus recipe and the recipes on A Little Bit Yummy and FODMAP Everyday all land in the same range: roughly 2 to 3 tablespoons per serving during the elimination phase.
 That's about one generous scoop on a plate.

 A typical restaurant mezze portion is four or five times that.
 A lunch wrap slathered with hummus is usually two to three times that.
-A party spread where you keep going back to the bowl is essentially unlimited.
-Any of those will push you well over the GOS threshold, even if the hummus itself is technically low FODMAP per tablespoon.
+A party spread where the bowl keeps getting revisited is essentially unlimited.
+Any of those will push total GOS well over the threshold, even if the hummus itself is technically low FODMAP per tablespoon.

 This is the most common way hummus causes problems: the recipe is fine, the portion isn't.